Sami-Red/the-fox-has-a-gun/README.md

 ## License

-This project is for educational and demonstration purposes only.
+This project is for educational and demonstration purposes only & was made for a University project.